Roborock S6 Pure vs S5 Max vs S6 MaxV

 3. Battery and Runtime

 The battery and runtime of a robot vacuum is essential.
 It determines the area that can be cleaned on a single charge.
-In this section, find out the type of battery Roborock used in the four models, the runtime, charging options, and more.
+In this section, find out the type of battery Roborock used in the models, the runtime, charging options, and more.

-- The S5 Max is also the same as the S6 and S6 Pure in terms of battery capacity.
+- The S5 Max is also the same as the S6 Pure in terms of battery capacity.
 Here also, we have a 5200mAh battery, and the recharge and resume function as well as Top Up charging, which recharges the battery to 80%.

 - Last is the Roborock S6 MaxV, which boasts the same battery specifications as the rest of the models.
 The MaxV comes with a 5200mAh battery, and the robot has the recharge and resume function.
 It’s complemented by the Top-Up feature, which comes in handy when the robot runs out of charge before completing the cleaning session.